 How is the bile harvested from the bears?

-There are a few different ways which untrained bear owners will attempt to extract bile from the gallbladder – most of which are performed without proper pain relief causing the bears immense stress and agony.
+There are a few different ways which bear farmers will attempt to extract bile from the gallbladder – all performed without proper pain relief causing the bears immense stress and agony.

 What affect do bile extractions have on the health of the bears?

-Sadly, the moon bears and Asiatic black bears that are kept on bile farms are permanently caged.
-Because they never leave the confinement of their small cages, they have been nicknamed “battery bears”.
+Sadly, the Asiatic black bears that are kept on bile farms are permanently caged.
+Because they never leave the confinement of their small cages.

 Due to frequent extractions, most of the bile bears suffer from chronic liver and gallbladder disease and frequently develop secondary complications like liver cancer.
 The bile farming and extraction practice puts great stress on the physical and mental health of the bears, which eventually leads to their death.
 Moreover, inappropriate keeping conditions, poor diet, and exercise depravation contributes to mobility problems, wasted muscles and obesity.
 In addition to this, the constant mistreatment, unstimulating environment, and confined space leads to behavioural disorders.
 Due to their immense suffering and boredom, the bears often chew on their cage bars in attempt to escape, which results in broken and damaged teeth.